 We go at it several times and can’t get enough of each other.
 Slowing to a stop, he collapses on top of me.
 Still inside me, he falls asleep.
 Man, he knows how to take advantage.
 I move away, then snuggle into his arms.
 Then both of us are asleep.

 I get up several hours later, sneaking out of bed, and sitting in my window.
 Just as I stick my leg out the sill, I hear a scurrying noise and a white shadow moves across the backyard.
 I whistle, and the shadow stops, then moves away faster.
 A minute later, the echoing whistle comes back.
 I think at first it might be a ghost, and then laugh out loud at myself.
 Relaxing in my spot, I enjoy the cool breeze from the Bay.
 I need to cool off.
 All my good intentions about not doing Scott blown away by passion.
-I can’t stand thinking about our separation when he leaves in a few hours for vacation.
+I can’t stand thinking about our separation when he leaves for vacation in a few hours.
 Did I fuck it up?
 I’m acting on heartfelt feelings.
 It isn’t that easy.
 I let my thoughts drift as the Bay breeze cools my naked body.
 Scott remains sleeping, with his hand tucked under his head, like he’s sucking his thumb.
 My God, I think, and then laugh.
 I just want to lie with him and forget these doubts.
 Soon I’m waking up on Saturday morning.
 Scott is on his back, with his eyes open.

 “I guess we said our goodbyes in the best possible way,” he speaks with maudlin regret.